-Stephen Wunker, Managing Director and US Office Head
+Stephen Wunker, Managing DirectoR

 Steve Wunker led development of one of the world’s first smartphones, has built and sold several successful businesses, and advises companies worldwide on creating and executing bold plans for growth.